jianliao/your-source-to-prompt.html/README.md

 … and others keep cropping up.
 Yet, **Your Source to Prompt** stands out with a unique set of capabilities that address many pain points these existing tools don’t fully resolve.

-In fact, I made it for myself to scratch my own itch, because I was wasting so much time using other tools that caused me to repeat myself over and over or which made it difficult to work with private repos.
+In fact, I made it for myself to scratch my own itch, because I was wasting so much time using other tools that caused me to repeat myself over and over, or which made it difficult to work with private repos.

 ## Screenshots of it in Action (Click to see larger versions):
 |                               |                               |